Liposuction

 In suction-assisted liposuction we remove fat from the body using vacuum suction, whereas in power-assisted body contouring we use a powered tube that moves back and forth through the fat in a rapid motion.
 Depending on your requirements and the volume that needs treatment, we may use both techniques.

 Some patients require only either, and some patients require both.
-It depends on fat distribution, body type, degree of weight loss, goals of surgery etc. Liposuction does not address skin tone or poor muscle tone which may need attention either before, after or during your surgery.
+It depends on fat distribution, body type, degree of weight loss, goals of surgery etc. Liposuction primarily removes fat and does not improve skin elasticity or muscle tone.
+In some cases, additional procedures may be recommended to address these concerns.

 Where do you operate?